University-of-Illinois-at-Chicago/firewalldconfig-cookbook/README.md

 #### Rich-rule specification

-_ATTENTION_ The rich-rule support for this LWRP is still evolving.
-While the Hash syntax given below will be supported, it may also be desirable to support the firewalld richlanguage directly.
-Also not all rich-rule functionality is supported or tested yet.

 * `:family` - String, `ipv4` or `ipv6`
 * `:source` - String, IP address specification, requires family.
 * `:source_invert` - If set to `true`, invert source matching.